tkylevalle/CSCI_323_PROJECT/README.md

-# EduPath UAE: AI-Driven Student Pathway & University Recommendation System
+# AI-Driven Student Pathway & University Recommendation System

 ### CSCI323 - Modern Artificial Intelligence Project
 **University of Wollongong in Dubai (UOWD)**

 ## Project Overview
-EduPath UAE is a dual-stage machine learning solution designed to automate academic advising for high school students in the UAE.
+This project is a dual-stage machine learning solution designed to automate academic advising for high school students in the UAE.
 The system predicts whether a student should enter a **Direct Entry (Year 13)** pathway or a **University Foundation** program and recommends a top UAE university based on their academic profile.

 ## Key Features
 * **Stochastic Data Generation:** A custom script simulating 1,500+ student records with realistic "messy" data (nulls, duplicates, and noise).